-4. Sleep On A Good Mattress
+4. Sleep On A Good Mattress ^

 When we sleep on an uncomfortable bed it creates pressure on our hips, back, and shoulders, and we have to move frequently to redistribute our weight.
 If we don’t, areas under pressure lose circulation and tissue gets damaged.
 According to the Mayo Clinic, ”Bedsores — also called pressure sores or pressure ulcers — are injuries to skin and underlying tissue resulting from prolonged pressure on the skin.”

 Obviously, our bodies do whatever it takes to prevent this damage from happening.
 Since we don’t typically move around while remaining in Stage 3 and 4 sleep, we have to come up out of that deep, restorative sleep back into lighter sleep to shift our weight.
-These “micro-arousals” may inhibit or stop the release of human growth hormone during deep sleep. (source)
+These “micro-arousals” may inhibit or stop the release of human growth hormone during deep sleep.
+(15)